We are searching for

 How Long Does an Extended Warranty Last?

 How long your extended warranty lasts depends on what plan you choose and what part of the vehicle you are covering.
-Extended warranties can last as little as one year or as long as eight years.
+Extended warranties on used cars can last as little as one year or as long as eight years.
 For warranties based on mileage, you can get an extended warranty that lasts up to 300,000 miles through some plans.

-What is Covered in an Extended Warranty?
+What Is Covered In an Extended Warranty?

 What specific areas of your vehicle are covered by a warranty will change depending on your plan.
-An extended warranty may be comprehensive or cover one system within your vehicle.
+An extended car warranty may be comprehensive or cover one system within your vehicle.
 For example, a powertrain warranty will cover any parts related to powering your vehicle, like the engine.

 How Many Miles Does an Extended Warranty Cover?